ayr-ton/awesome-geek-podcasts/README.md

 * [Design vs Dev](https://agileleague.com/) - A podcast about web development from the different perspectives of designers and developers.
 * [DevChat.tv](https://devchat.tv/) - We are programmers.
 House of Ruby Rogues, Javascript Jabber, IPhreaks, Freelancers' Show, Adventures in Angular and RailsClips.
 * [Developer On Fire](https://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
-* [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challeges, articles, news, books and other podcasts that came across their radar every 2 weeks.
+* [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challenges, articles, news, books and other podcasts that came across their radar every 2 weeks.
 Laravel, PHP are two key topics, and other great podcasts like the ones listed above.
 * [Developer Tea](https://spec.fm/podcasts/developer-tea) - Podcast for web and software developers hosted by a developer that you can listen to in less than 10 minutes.
 * [Developing Perspective](	http://developingperspective.com/) - From development and design to marketing and support, Under the Radar is all about independent app development.
 It's never longer than 30 minutes.
 * [DevOps Cafe](http://devopscafe.org/) - In this interview driven show, John Willis and Damon Edwards take a pragmatic look at the technology, tools, and business developments behind the emerging DevOps movement.
 * [Digital Human](https://www.bbc.co.uk/programmes/b01n7094) - BBC series explores the digital world presented by Aleks Krotoski.
 * [Disruptive](https://soundcloud.com/wyssinstitute/sets/disruptive) - Researchers at the Wyss Institute for Biologically Inspired Engineering use Nature's design principles to develop bioinspired materials and devices that will transform medicine and create a more sustainable world.
 In this podcast series, Terrence McNally speaks directly with Institute researchers, exploring their motivations and how they envision our future as it might be impacted by their disruptive technologies.
-* [Eat Sleep Code Podcast](https://soundcloud.com/esc-podcast) - On the show we’ll be talking to passionate people about a wide range of developer related topics.
+* [Eat Sleep Code Podcast](https://soundcloud.com/esc-podcast) - On the show we’ll be talking to passionate people about a wide range of developer-related topics.
 * [Elixir Foundation](http://feeds.soundcloud.com/users/soundcloud:users:24638646/sounds.rss) - Your weekly podcast for news & interviews from around the Elixirlang Community.
 * [Elixir Outlaws](https://elixiroutlaws.com) - Panel discussions of topics in and around Elixir development.
 * [Embedded.fm](https://www.embedded.fm/) - Talk about the how, why, and what of engineering, usually devices.